melodyc86/Bag-of-Words-Meets-Bags-of-Popcorn/README.md

 - Python
 - PyTorch for model building
 - Pandas and NumPy for data manipulation
-- Sklearn for data preprocessing
+- Scikit-learn for data preprocessing
+- Matplotlib for data visualization